Core Building Blocks / AI Agent

 Understand agent types, model capabilities, session policies, and runtime requirements.

-An agent is an AI-powered participant in your PURISTA system.
-It receives input, uses a language model to reason about it, optionally calls tools (commands, other agents), and returns a structured output.
+An agent is an AI-powered service participant.
+It receives typed input, uses a model to reason, optionally calls allowlisted command tools or child agents, and returns validated output.

 Agents can be defined in three mutually exclusive ways: